akka/akka/akka-docs/src/main/paradox/typed/testing.md

 @@@ div { .group-scala }

-If you are using ScalaTest you can extend `akka.actor.testkit.typed.scaladsl.ActorTestKitWordSpec` to have the async test kit automatically shutdown when the test is complete.
+If you are using ScalaTest you can extend `akka.actor.testkit.typed.scaladsl.ScalaTestWithActorTestKit` to have the async test kit automatically shutdown when the test is complete.
+This is done in `afterAll` from the `BeforeAndAfterAll` trait.
+If you override that method you should call `super.afterAll` to shutdown the test kit.

 Note that the dependency on ScalaTest is marked as optional from the test kit module, so your project must explicitly include a dependency on ScalaTest to use this.